Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## General Protocol and Track Format Requirements ## {#interface-1-requirements}

 The ingest source transmits media content to the receiving entity using HTTP POST.
-The receiving entity listens for content on a [=POST_URL=] that is known by both the ingest source and receiving entity.
-The [=POST_URL=] may contain a basepath corresponding to a domain name and a relative path, as setup by the receiving entity and a domain name system.
-An extended path to identify the stream name, switching set or fragment may be added by the ingest source.
+The receiving entity listens for content at the [=publishing_point_URL=] that is known by both the ingest source and receiving entity.
+The [=POST_URL=] may contain an extended path to identify the stream name, switching set or fragment may be added by the ingest source.
 It is assumed that the ingest source can retrieve these paths and use them.

-The [=POST_URL=] setup by a receiving entity can be referred to as a [=publishing point=] and is used during a live stream session to receive the live content.
+In Interface-1, the container format is based on CMAF, conforming to the track constraints specified in [[!MPEGCMAF]] clause 7.
+Unless stated otherwise, no conformance to a specific CMAF media profile is REQUIRED.

    1. The [=ingest source=] SHALL start by an HTTP POST request with the CMAF header, or an empty request, to the POST_URL.
-This can help the ingest source quickly detect whether the publishing point is valid, and if there are any authentication or other conditions required.
+This can help the ingest source quickly detect whether the [=publishing_point_URL=] is valid, and if there are any authentication or other conditions required.
    2. The [=ingest source=] MUST initiate a media ingest connection by posting at least one [=CMAF header=] after step 1 and an optional DASH manifest, restricted as in clause 16 of this section.